WebAssembly/wasi-logging/README.md

 ### What levels should there be?

-The log levels are similar to those of [log4j] and the [Rust log crate].
+The log levels are similar to those of [log4j], the [Rust log crate], and the [Python log levels]

-It excludes log4j's `FATAL` level.
-The recommended behavior on a `FATAL` error is to emit an `Error`-level error and to trap.
+It excludes log4j's `FATAL` level and Python's `CRITICAL` level.
+The recommended behavior on a `FATAL` or `CRITICAL` error is to emit an `Error`-level error and to trap.

 Another similar API is the POSIX `syslog` function. `LOG_EMERG`, `LOG_ALERT`, and `LOG_CRIT` have no corresponding level, because WASI programs don't have